Netflix Business Model is a mix of On-Demand Subscription with All You Can Eat business models types. Let’s better understand that in this article.

 What you may not know is that Netflix is more than 20 years old and when it was founded, back in 1998, it was just a DVD rental service by mail.

 However, the company has not stopped in time, like many others in the entertainment industry, and its current success is due precisely to its ability to follow trends and break standards.

 Therefore, let’s get to know how Netflix’s business model works, which has been transforming over the years to keep up with the market and reach the level it is today.

 Well, to begin with, Netflix is a streaming content provider, specialized in entertainment.
 Subscribers to the platform have a huge catalog of films, series, documentaries, and television shows at their disposal, to be watched anytime and through any device connected to the internet (smartphone, smart TV, laptop, etc.).

 But, as mentioned above, Netflix did not start directly with this business model, let alone with this value purpose.
 On the contrary, its first business model was based on a DVD rental system sent by mail to the entire United States.

 Let’s understand a little bit about how it all happened to get here.

-A brief introduction to Netflix
+A brief history of Netflix

 However, over the next decade, Netflix watched the DVD rental market begin to decline and soon adapted its business model.
-They stopped sending physical copies and made a catalogue of titles available online, to be consumed by the public, at any time, in their home.
+They stopped sending physical copies and made a catalog of titles available online, to be consumed by the public, at any time, in their home.

 By transforming its business model, Netflix was also transforming the way people would come to consume video entertainment.
 Today the streaming service is a strong reality that has even attracted several competitors, with names such as Amazon Prime.